makimo/rules-for-young-programmers/README.md

 ## XV

 Acquire early a skill to compare and concatenate paths by eye.
-Many programmers spent hours just to find out their program is not pointing to the right file, directory or a network address.
+Many programmers spend hours just to find out their program is not pointing to the right file, directory or a network address.

 ## XVI